Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Who is reponsible for collaborating with stakeholders?
+### Who is responsible for collaborating with stakeholders?

 - [ ] The Developers.
 - [ ] The Team Manager.